 Cycon’s tone in Javatrekker is rarely preachy or shaming.
 There’s no need for it – his travels speak for themselves.
-That doesn’t mean that he fails to get in his shots at the corporate coffee industry, which he views as exploitative and detached from its impact on coffee growers.
+That doesn’t mean that he fails to get his shots at the corporate coffee industry, which he views as exploitative and detached from its impact on coffee growers.
 His disgust at progressive poses by corporations comes through loud and clear.

-Same goes for Cycon’s opinions on many of this century’s most pressing global issues.
+The same goes for Cycon’s opinions on many of this century’s most pressing global issues.
 They are personified by coffee growers throughout the world:

 - Global Warming – Javier Mestres, an indigenous Arhuaco coffee farmer in Colombia’s Sierra Nevada mountains knows about global warming without the benefit of Al Gore movies.
 His family’s coffee plants are flowering prematurely, and the berries are weakening.

 - Illegal Immigration – Wilmer, a coffee farmer from Honduras, has lost both of his legs, each amputated just above the knee.
-He lives with in Dona Olga’s Tapachula, Mexico shelter for 26 economic refugees who were maimed while trying to hop the “Death Train” to the U.S. Wilmer tells Cycon he dreams of returning to Honduras to resume coffee farming.
+He lives within Dona Olga’s Tapachula, Mexico shelter for 26 economic refugees who were maimed while trying to hop the “Death Train” to the U.S. Wilmer tells Cycon he dreams of returning to Honduras to resume coffee farming.

 - War on Drugs – Javier Mestres in Colombia says aerial coca eradication programs are ruining coffee crops and polluting water supplies.
 Some Colombian organic farms lose their certification because aerial sprays drift onto coffee plants, Cycon says.

-- Women’s Rights – Esperanza is the first female agronomist in Peru’s coffee region, and she works with coffee co-op through times of revolution and terrorism in Peru.
+- Women’s Rights – Esperanza is the first female agronomist in Peru’s coffee region, and she works with a coffee co-op through times of revolution and terrorism in Peru.
 An all-male board of directors asks her to manage the co-op in 1993.
 She travels to the 2003 Specialty Coffee Association of America convention in Boston, clinging to the faint hope that her co-op can make a major sale.

 Roaming through a Sumatran coffee forest, Cycon ponders his Javatrekking life of the last 15 years.
 “I think about the blessings in my life that have flowed from this venture,” he says.
-“I have been able to travel, meet interesting peoples, and experience different cultures.
+“I have been able to travel, meet interesting people, and experience different cultures.
 I get to help people work toward their goals.
 And to top it all off, it actually pays the bills.”

 It’s this attitude that makes Javatrekker such a good read.
 The book could be a 239-page guilt trip, but it’s not.
-It’s interesting, often funny, consistently eye-opening, and a persuasive advocacy of Fair Trade coffee.
+It’s interesting, often funny, consistently eye-opening, and persuasive advocacy of Fair Trade coffee.
 Cycon keeps the focus on the people who grow coffee, so the narrative never bogs down to dry economics or despair.
 The coffee growers, for all they’ve endured, are determined to make it, and Cycon shares their determination.